jhonjun/cppstyle/README.md

 2. Run cleanup.sh on that fresh checkout.
 3. Commit.

 Don't include any other change to the code before committing to ensure that only the code formatting is updated.
-If you have checked-out code that you have been working on prior to the cleanup, simply run cleansrc.sh cpp_file.cpp before you check it in to avoid diff problems.
+If you have checked-out code that you have been working on prior to the cleanup, simply run cleansrc.sh file.cpp before you check it in to avoid diff problems.